olexs/pdf-assembler/README.md

 ## Open TODOs

-- [ ] Internationalization (currently all texts are in German)
+- [ ] Icon
 - [ ] Post-install hook handler for Squirrel to add "SendTo" shortcut and close the app
-- [ ] Icon
+- [ ] CI build and Github releases